 - Chief Executive Officer (CEO) Ted Struthers responsible for the oversight of all areas of the operation, reports monthly to the board of directors and annually to the members at the AGM.
-Ted fills this position with 41 years of experience. - Chief Finance & Risk Officer (CFO/CRO) Ann Favreau responsible for finance, risk management, compliance & technology functions.
-Ann fills this position with 38 years of experience and a Master's degree through St. Mary's University, Master of Management Cooperatives and Credit Unions (MMCCU). - Manager of Governance & Communications Kimberley Olfert responsible for governance, communications, human resources and organizational development.
-Kimberley fills this position with 24 years of experience and a Bachelor of Commerce from the University of Saskatchewan. - Manager of Retail Operations Derek Hoag responsible for managing all retail functions of the Credit Union including both the deposit and lending departments.
+Ted fills this position with 42 years of experience. - Chief Finance & Risk Officer (CFO/CRO) Ann Favreau responsible for finance, risk management, compliance & technology functions.
+Ann fills this position with 39 years of experience and a Master's degree through St. Mary's University, Master of Management Cooperatives and Credit Unions (MMCCU). - Chief Finance & Risk Officer (CFO/CRO) Dirk Balon responsible for finance, risk management, compliance & technology functions.
+Dirk fills this position with almost 32 years of experience.
+Dirk was brought in during 2022 for succession planning as he will replace Ann when she retires at the end of 2023. - Manager of Governance & Communications Kimberley Olfert- responsible for governance, communications, human resources and organizational development.
+Kimberley fills this position with 25 years of experience and a Bachelor of Commerce from the University of Saskatchewan. - Manager of Retail Operations Derek Hoag responsible for managing all retail functions of the Credit Union including both the deposit and lending departments.
 Derek fills the position with almost 32 years of Credit Union experience.

 We continue to seek ways to make service delivery seamless for members and offer the services in the methods you want.
 The department managers report to the CEO who in turn reports to the Board of Directors.
-The entire staff team listed here:
+The entire staff team is listed here: